Pages

 10 Ways to Celebrate Día at Home

 Normally, this holiday is celebrated all over the country by libraries who host events.
-Obviously, that's more difficult this year.
-But many libraries will be holding virtual events.
-Take a look at the official Día website to find online events.
+With funding cuts, many libraries may be forced to cut some of their programming, but many will still be holding in-person or virtual events.
+Take a look at the official Día website to find events.

 Children's Day/Book Day is a holiday finds its roots in the 1925 "World Conference for the Well-being of Children" held in Geneva, Switzerland.
 Countries all over the world, like Japan, Turkey, and India, have adopted their own versions of Children's Day.
 But the holiday didn't blossom here in America until 1996, when author Pat Mora became inspired by the Mexican holiday, Día de los niños, and thought to combine the holiday with literacy for children.
 A year later, Día de los Niños/Día de los Libros was born in the United States and Mora soon found support from across the country.